Otter AI Review | My Brutal Honest Take (2026)

 Related articles:

-However, it is a correct statement that Otter AI proved me wrong.
+Despite the frustrations, I can still see why people stick with it.
 Even with its limitations, for freelancers, students, and small teams, it’s a game-changer that helps you stay present in online or in-person meetings while the notes take care of themselves.

 Hope I was able to help you find the best AI note-taker for you.
 As always, I will update this Otter AI review over time so you guys have up-to-date information about this AI note-taking app.